zampino/elm_lindenmayer_systems/README.md

 main = animate lsys
 ```

+and, no we didn't look up the solution ahead [here](http://theburningmonk.com/2015/10/elm-fun-with-l-system-part-1/) :-)

 # Todos
 - [ ] allow `Right` and `Left` types to accept a float degree param